25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### ES2017

-1. Async Functions (`async` / `await`): let us use synchronous-looking syntax to write asynchronous code.
+1. Async Functions (`async` / `await`): let us use synchronous-looking syntax to write asynchronous code

-2. `Object.values()` returns an Array with the values of all enumerable string-keyed properties of a given object.
+2. `Object.values()` returns an Array with the values of all enumerable string-keyed properties of a given object

    ```javascript
    let c = { a: "a", b: [2, 5], d: { e: 300 } };